cfsimplicity/spreadsheet-cfml/README.md

  - the library can be stored as a singleton in application scope
  - the functions work more like those in ACF: you pass in an existing workbook explicitly as the first argument.
 - Offers additional convenience methods, e.g. `downloadFileFromQuery()`.
-- Written entirely in Railo 4.2 script.
+- Written entirely in Lucee script.

 ##Downsides